Serrin-type Overdetermination in Scaling Limits: Sharp Existence and Asymptotic Behavior of Quasi-linear Schr\"odinger Energy Ground States: Main results

-For $1\leq N\leq 4$, by Theorem \ref{main-th-1} above, the existence of an energy ground state holds for all prescribed mass $a>0$.
-The situation when $N\geq 5$ will be different.
-In order to present it, we first recall the following result which was proved in \cite{Genoud-Nodari-2024}. \bo\lab{remark:20241001-1250}
+For $1\leq N\leq 4$, by Theorem \ref{main-th-1} above, the existence of an {\it energy ground state} holds for all prescribed mass $a>0$.
+The situation when $N\geq 5$ is different.
+In order to present it, we first recall the following result that can be found in \cite{Genoud-Nodari-2024}.